Exploring the scarred, 'tragic history' of Nebraska's Genoa Indian school

 Pieces of the school can still be found scattered throughout the modern-day town of Genoa.

-A sign that reads “Genoa Indian School” hangs on an archway above brick steps that marks the entrance to the school’s campus.
+A sign that reads “U.S. Indian-School” hangs on an archway above brick steps that marks the entrance to the school’s campus.
 A smokestack stands at the end of a street.
 The school's old dairy barn can be seen in the distance.

 The most historically accurate and intentionally preserved of the remaining structures is the Indian Industrial School’s manual training building.